-Configure network connections-SRP over Infiniband
+Configure network connections using SANtricity System Manaer - Linux (SRP over InfiniBand)

 If your configuration uses the SRP over Infiniband protocol, follow the steps in this section.

 To connect the Linux host to the storage array, you must enable the InfiniBand driver stack with the appropriate options.
 Specific settings might vary between Linux distributions.
 Check the NetApp Interoperability Matrix Tool for specific instructions and additional recommended settings specific to your solution.